nguyenthaibinh/PyMab/README.md

-# A library for Multi-arm bandits algorithm
+## A fast library for Multi-arm bandits algorithm